sharkrf/osw-http-api/README.md

 }
 ```

-*id* is the queued message's ID, or -1 if message adding to the queue was
+*id* is the queued (or cancelled) message's ID, or -1 if message adding to the
-unsuccessful.
+queue (or cancel) was unsuccessful.